Click here for previous winners.

-A film or audio news report on a current and/or breaking story relating to a human rights issue.
-This can be TV, radio or online.
+A single film news report on a current and/or breaking story relating to a human rights issue.
+This can be TV or online.
 The entry should be no longer than 20 minutes.

-A written word newspaper, magazine, online or multimedia piece that creatively explores topics, issues or stories relating to human rights.
+A written word newspaper, magazine, online or multimedia piece that creatively explores human rights issues.

-This can be either excerpts from a series, a full-length radio documentary or podcast, or compilations from a magazine programme which observe and report on human rights issues.
-The whole entry (including compilations) should be between 20 – 60 minutes duration.
+This can be either excerpts from a series, a full-length radio documentary or podcast, a news report or compilations from a magazine programme which observe and report on human rights issues.
+The whole entry (including compilations) should be between 15 – 60 minutes duration.
 These must have been broadcast or available online.

-For students in full-time education at a UK university, higher education or further education college at the time of publication or broadcast of their entry.
-Entries may have been published in print, online or broadcast, either via a student or commercial outlet.
-Alternatively, it may have been produced as course work as part of media or journalism studies.
-Entrants should submit one piece but may also provide links to three further pieces of work to support their entry.
+Open to students in full-time education at a UK university, higher education or further education college at the time of publication or broadcast of their entry.
+Entries of up to 3 pieces covering human rights issues, may be in print, online or broadcast, via either a student or commercial outlet.
+Alternatively, they may have been produced as course work as part of media or journalism studies.
 Personal blog posts are not eligible for entry.
 Finalists will be asked for evidence that they were a student at the time of publication (eg: via a reference from a tutor).
 This category is free to enter.

-For journalists reporting on human rights issues who have been working for five years or less in paid employment as a journalist.
+Open to journalists reporting on human rights issues who have been working for five years or less in paid employment as a journalist.
 This award was established with the help of the family, friends and colleagues of the journalist Gaby Rado, who died in Iraq in 2003.
-Entrants should submit one piece but may also provide links to three further pieces of work to support their entry.
+Entries can include up to three pieces covering human rights issues and can be film, print, radio on online.
 Finalists will be asked for evidence of their eligibility.
 This category is free to enter.

 This is the judges’ choice category, chosen across all entries.
 The winner will have demonstrated impact in addressing human rights issues and shown commitment and excellence in reporting.